Balmain by Balmain (1998) {Perfume Short (Review)}

 Although initially Balmain seems to lack a bit of depth in the dry-down prompting one to think it would be more satisfying to experience it in a pure parfum version (cf. Balmain La Môme too) and to conjure up the specter of commercialism, it makes this up by offering remarkable understated longevity and an exquisite, subtle, and soft vegetable amber dry-down transforming it into a skin perfume after a few hours and into the next day.

-This is a perfume for people who appreciate dryness and spiciness and are seeking fragrances with almost nil gourmand and dessert-y references in them.
-Distinctively a perfume meant for the femme rather than the girl.
+This is a perfume for people who appreciate dryness allied with spiciness and who are seeking fragrances with almost nil gourmand and dessert-y references in them.
+This is distinctively a perfume meant for an archetypal femme mood rather than for a girly-girl one.

 Top notes are bergamot, galbanum, black pepper, blackcurrant; heart notes are jasmine, violet, rose, and orris; base notes are patchouli, oakmoss, sandalwood, vetiver.